turingschool-examples/adopt_dont_shop/README.md

 * Track user stories using GitHub Projects
 * Deploy your application to the internet

+## Requirements
+* Project must use Rails 5.2.x, Ruby 2.7.4, and PostgreSQL
+* Use of `resources` on this project is not permitted
+* Use of scaffolding on this project is not permitted
+* Students wanting to use any extra gems on this project must first get permission from your instructors
+  * Pre-approved gems are `capybara, pry, faker, factorybot, orderly, simplecov, shoulda-matchers, launchy`

 ## Project Phases

 1. [Set Up](./doc/set_up.md)